owebster/MS3-Tiny_Schedule/README.md

         * I created the admin functionality where admins can create new users to join their team
         * Deletion functionality was added as well for admins to remove team members from their team
         * A profile page was added for users to check if they're logged into the right account.
+* Styling
+    * Colour style for the site is mentioned above, I have chosen these colours to create a calm and relaxing tone for users to work with whilst they're collaborating with each other.
+    * The style of the page like mentioned above is suppose to feel like it's modern and different.
+Which is why the nav bar is not connected to the top of the page and all elements are rounded off to fit the device types we use these days

 ### Ongoing
+* For future ideas to add on for the different tier plans, I want to build:
+    * Direct to person messaging
+    * Further addition to profile page
+    * File upload for message board

 ## User Stories
+* As an Admin I expect to be able to:
+    * Create new users
+    * Send messages to the team
+    * Remove users
+    * Have a space where it's easy to use and understand

 ## Features
 ### Current: